 How to use our guide

 This guide comprises our default expectations for writing and related activities in our ESRM program.
-While individual professors may have somewhat different expectations for individual assignments or even a particular course, unless your instructor specifically gives you instructions to the contrary, these are the guidelines you should adhere to for all ESRM courses at CSUCI.
+While individual professors may have somewhat different expectations for individual assignments or even a particular course, unless your instructor specifically gives you instructions to the contrary, these are the guidelines you should adhere to for all ESRM courses at CI.

 Types of ESRM Writing